13 Steps: How to Write A Best Selling Book

 Ways you can research: You can go on online forums, social media sites and blogs and find out what the target audience of yours prefers to read.
 It’s necessary to gain an insight into their thinking and interests.

-Maybe it will work for you, if you are a pantser, but if you don’t want to write down the complete plot, I’d still suggest having a pretty clear and solid idea of what the overall theme of the book will be and where will you take the story to.
+Maybe it will work for you, if you are a pantser, but if you don’t want to write down the complete plot, I’d still suggest having a pretty clear and solid idea of what the overall theme of the book will be and where will you take the story to, i.e. the end.

 Once you are done with research and plotting, it’s time to get writing.